-It’s free to wander around the base of the Supertree Grove, but you’ll have to pay an additional fee of $8 per adult (and get there early to book) if you wish to walk along the 22-metre high OCBC Skyway path that connects between the two larger Supertrees.
+Ticket Prices: It’s free to wander around the base of the Supertree Grove, but you’ll have to pay an additional fee of $8 per adult (and get there early to book) if you wish to walk along the 22-metre high OCBC Skyway path that connects between the two larger Supertrees.
 For an extra $28 SGD you can purchase combo tickets that include the Cloud Forest and Flower Dome.

 The Cloud Forest

 Not only is there plenty to do, see and love in Singapore, the city is also extremely photogenic.
 And, any visit here will quickly reveal just how Instagrammable the Lion City is!

 One of the most Instagrammable places in Singapore is undoubtedly the Cloud Forest – a spectacular indoor rainforest.
 Nestled in Singapore’s esteemed Gardens by the Bay, the Cloud Forest is simply breathtaking – inside and out!